lutsen/lagan/README.md

   <img src="https://cdn.rawgit.com/lutsen/lagan/master/lagan-logo.svg" width="100" alt="Lagan">
 </p>
 <p align="center"><b>Any content, with a backend</b></p>
-<p align="center">Lagan lets you create flexible content objects with a simple class,<br />and manage them with a web interface.</p>
+<p align="center">Lagan lets you create flexible content objects with a simple class,<br />and manage them with a web interface that is 'automagically' created.</p>

 Why Lagan?
 ----------